 Pickled gherkins

 Experiencing a cucumber glut in your garden?
-That's not such a bad thing, according to Justin Russell, who has heaps in his patch.
-His advice?
+That's not such a bad thing, even if you have heaps in your patch.
+Our advice?
 Start pickling!

 It doesn’t take many cucumber plants to produce a glut.
 So far this season, my six gherkin cucumber plants have produced around three kilos of fruit, each about the size of short sausage.
 That’s a lot of gherkins, but trust me, a lot of gherkins is a good thing when you have a taste for pickles.